terkelg/globalyzer/readme.md

 Type: `function`<br>
 Returns: `{ base, glob, isGlob }`

-Returns an object with the (non-glob) base path and the actual pattern.
+Returns an object with the (non-glob) base path and the actual pattern and a is-glob flag.

 #### options.strict